goemktg/seat-discourse/readme.md

 * send `log out` to Discourse when disabling/deleting the user
 * failed login redirect
+* fix token check on login (with settings)

 ## Donations
-If you like this SeAT-Plugin i appreciate every ISK donation on IG: Herpaderp Aldent
+If you like this SeAT-Plugin i appreciate every ISK donation on IG: Herpaderp Aldent (orignal author) or IG: Goem Funaila